heber-silva/CKA-Obsidian-Vault/Security/Security Checklist.md

 - [ ]  The root certificate is protected (either an offline CA, or a managed online CA with effective access controls).
 - [ ]  Intermediate and leaf certificates have an expiry date no more than 3 years in the future.
 - [ ]  A process exists for periodic access review, and reviews occur no more than 24 months apart.
-- [ ]  The [Role Based Access Control Good Practices](Role%20Based%20Access%20Control%20Good%20Practices.md) are followed for guidance related to authentication and authorization.
+- [ ](Role%20Based%20Access%20Control%20Good%20Practices.md) are followed for guidance related to authentication and authorization.

 After bootstrapping, neither users nor components should authenticate to the Kubernetes API as `system:masters`.
 Similarly, running all of kube-controller-manager as `system:masters` should be avoided.
 In fact, `system:masters` should only be used as a break-glass mechanism, as opposed to an admin user.